 If you’re a nurse whose interested in helping us fight COVID-19 on the front lines of patient care, we can connect you with opportunities to do just that.
 No matter what state you live in, we can quickly get you to a facility that needs your skills and expertise.

 We take care of our crisis nurses and clinicians, and we’re careful to keep them healthy.
 That includes making sure you have the equipment and info you need to deliver great care.
-It also means following strict policies to prevent infection and offering 14-day quarantine reimbursement.
+It also means following strict policies to prevent infection.

 On top of our commitment to the health of our COVID-19 workers, our travel nurses receive top pay and amazing benefits.
 We’ll connect you with a facility that’s in active need of your specialty, and we’ll arrange all transportation and housing, too.
 Read more about the working a CareerStaff travel assignment here, or find an opportunity now.